joelparkerhenderson/social-network-plan/README.md

 ## Abstract

 We believe social networks have significant benefits for people and society.
-However, the big social networks suffer from major problems: data breaches, fake accounts, poor accountability, rife advertising, and restricted rights; these problems harm people and society.
+However, the big social networks suffer from major problems: fake accounts, rife advertising, security breaches, poor accountability, unstable pricing, and restricted rights; these problems harm people and society.
 We want to explore the viability of new social network that aims for more social good.
 This document is a request for comments.

 ## About